kulfonjs/kulfon/README.md

 By default it fetches the first `25` results that match the specified query.
 If there is more than `25` results, you can paginate that list using `--page` (or `-p`) parameter with default `1` for the first page i.e. the first 25 results and `2` for the next `25` results, etc.

-## Themes

-Kulfon comes with several themes out-of-the-box.
-You can check the list of available theme at https://kulfon.net/themes/ or via `kulfon list themes`.

-By default when initialising a new website, Kulfon uses [default][16] theme.
-You can specify another theme to use with `--theme` option (or `-t` for short)

-    kulfon init new-website --theme bare

-It is very easy to create your own theme: you just need to create a website structure which will be used as the template at the initialisation stage.
-Feel free to contribute that theme to this repository.

 ## Blog support

 Kulfon supports simple blog management.
 Let's start by creating a `blog` directory inside `pages`.
 Each post would be just a `html` or `markdown` file inside that directory.
 Additionally, you can prefix your files with a date to include it in the generated URL e.g. `2016-12_here_goes_my_blog_post_title.md` would be generated as `/blog/2016/12/here_goes_my_blog_post_title`.